Biden seeks unity, finds discord at Summit of the Americas - NewsBreak

 On a busy day of diplomacy, Biden met with Canadian Prime Minister Justin Trudeau and agreed to visit Canada in the coming months, two government officials familiar with the plans told The Associated Press.
 They were not authorized to discuss the matter publicly and spoke on condition of anonymity.

+Biden was also to hold talks with Brazilian President Jair Bolsonaro and give a speech to the broader group of attendees.
+Vice President Kamala Harris met with Caribbean leaders to talk about clean energy, and first lady Jill Biden was hosting a brunch to build relationships with fellow spouses.
+The day was to end with a dinner at the Getty Villa, an art museum with views of the Pacific Ocean.

-Biden held talks with Brazil's president, Jair Bolsonaro, an ally of former President Donald Trump.
-Bolsonaro is running for a second term and has been casting doubt on the credibility of his country’s elections, to the alarm of officials in Washington.
+There could be more tension when Biden meets for the first time with Bolsonaro, an ally of former President Donald Trump.
+Bolsonaro is running for a second term and has been casting doubt on the credibility of his country’s elections, something that has alarmed officials in Washington.

-Bolsonaro had asked that Biden not confront him over his election attacks or Amazon deforestation, according to three of his Cabinet ministers who requested anonymity to discuss the issue.
+When Bolsonaro accepted an invitation to the summit, he asked that Biden not confront him over his election attacks, according to three of the Brazilian leader's Cabinet ministers who requested anonymity to discuss the issue.

-Biden refrained from doing so during the brief, public portion of their meeting, although he made a reference to Brazil’s “vibrant, inclusive democracy and strong electoral institutions.”

-The U.S. president also said Brazil has made some “real sacrifices” in protecting the Amazon, and “I think the rest of the world should be able to help you preserve as much as you can.”
+Jake Sullivan, Biden’s national security adviser, rejected the idea that Biden had agreed to any conditions for the meeting with Bolsonaro.

+“There are no topics off limits in any bilateral the president does, including with President Bolsonaro,” Sullivan told reporters.
+He added, “I do anticipate that the president will discuss open, free, fair and transparent democratic elections.”

 Ultimately an agreement could not be reached, and López Obrador decided not to attend.
 Neither did the presidents of Honduras, Guatemala and El Salvador.